 Wi-Fi is provided.
 There is patchy mobile coverage on most networks.
 A landline is available for the considerate use of guests.

 Fernie’s efficient heating and hot water system is generated by eco-friendly solar and wind power.
+Logs are provided for the open fire.

 Fishing on site